Dig In: 9 Food & Drink Trails in North Carolina

 4 Pitt County Brew & ‘Cue TrailPitt CountySee on map

 Grab your “PassPork” and make your way through the Pitt Country Brew & ‘Cue Trail, centered in Greenville.
-Created to celebrate the county’s beloved barbecue joints and new-to-the-scene craft breweries, guests can pick up their PassPork at any of the four breweries or seven restaurants on the trail, collecting official stamps from each establishment to fill their book.
+Created to celebrate the county’s beloved barbecue joints and new-to-the-scene craft breweries, guests can pick up their PassPork at any of the three breweries or seven restaurants on the trail, collecting official stamps from each establishment to fill their book.
 Once completed (either the BBQ section, brewery section or both), return it to the Pitt County Visitors Center for prizes, including either a Pitt County Brew & ‘Cue Trail T-shirt or pint glass, and to get your picture taken for the Brew & ‘Cue Wall of Fame.
 Nationally recognized barbecue restaurants Skylight Inn BBQ and Sam Jones BBQ are must-visits, and for a taste of the past (a la no phone or website), enjoy an undisturbed meal at B’s Barbecue, housed in an old general store with picnic tables out front.

 5 Craft Your Own Barbecue Trail in Lexington